When we first met, it was likely as we clipped you on rope and had you sit back in your saddle during one of our Recreational Climbs.

 The climber we take off rope once you’ve returned to the ground is a changed person.

 The excitement is still there, but now glowing with pride.
 The short time you spent in the tree was enough to have a profound impact.
 The feeling of accomplishment is a boost to your self-esteem.

-I hear the benefits in conversations and comments made by climbers in the tree.
+If you listen, the benefits of tree climbing can be hear in the conversations and comments made by climbers in the tree.
 The interactions between climbers and those on the ground are revealing.
 The feedback from climbers and parents is enlightening.